lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/editing-pages/instrument-editor.rst

 of each of these instruments can be edited.

 .. figure:: images/edit_multiple_instruments.png

-   :alt: Instrument page with multiple instruments selected
+   Instrument page with multiple instruments selected

 .. _instrument editor table: